 Cirque du Soleil was started in Quebec City.
 This one is Kurios - Cabinet of Curiosities.

-Beth, Seth, Ali, Rob and JJ all headed out on their city tour then staying overnight at the Airport In-Terminal Hotel.
-Mike, Glorida, Jim and Ina headed to the airport for our flights home.
-Jim and Ina found themselves with only 1 seat left on their flight...a quick kiss goodbye and Jim saying I will let you know when I get on a flight!
+Beth, Seth, Ali, Rob and JJ all headed out on their city tour then stayed overnight at the Airport In-Terminal Hotel.
+Mike, Gloria, Jim and Ina headed to the airport for our flights home.
+Jim and Ina (nonreving) found themselves with only 1 seat left on their flight...a quick kiss goodbye and Jim saying I will let you know when I get on a flight!
 Ina got the only seat available on the ATL to FLL flight also!
 Jim followed by jump seating on an Air Canada flight direct to FLL arriving about 1 1/2 hours after Ina.